Tottenham Court Road: Urbanisation

-The manor became the property of the Fitzroys, who built Fitzroy Square on a part of the manor estate towards the end of the 18th century.
+The manor became the property of the Fitzroys, Dukes of Grafton, who built Fitzroy Square on a part of the manor estate towards the end of the 18th century.
 There was a manor house at the northwest end of the road, which subsequently became the Adam and Eve pub.
 This was demolished to build the Euston Tower.

 Tottenham Court Road had become a place of entertainment by the mid-17th century.
 In 1645, three people were fined for drinking on a Sunday.
 A Gooseberry Fair was held sporadically throughout the century, and featured numerous booths with street entertainers.

 The Horse Shoe Brewery was established in 1764 on the junction of Tottenham Court Road and Oxford Street.
 The current Horseshoe pub was built in the 19th century.
 Whitefield's Tabernacle was built in 1756 for the Reverend George Whitefield, and subsequently became the world's largest Methodist church after it was extended in 1760.
 It was rebuilt in 1857 after being destroyed by fire, and again in 1888 after the building collapsed.
 It was bombed during the Second World War and rebuilt as the Memorial Chapel.

 Tottenham Court Road was predominantly rural in nature until well into the 19th century.
 When Heal's was established on former farmland, the lease stipulated there must be appropriate accommodation for 40 cows.
 These cowsheds were destroyed in a fire in 1877.
 A 17th-century farmhouse at the rear of No. 196 Tottenham Court Road was demolished in 1917.